CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

 ![launch_3](./images/launch_instance_3.jpg)

 SSH into the instance by providing the path to the key pair file.
 Find the instance in the AWS console to retrieve the Public IPv4 DNS address.
+The following steps occur in a local linux terminal.
 ```
 ssh -i <path_to_your_key> ec2-user@<Public_IPv4_DNS_address>
 ```